Tom54689/DSAA-Algorithm-Project-G5/README.md

 Outro: Adam

 IMPORTANT NOTES:
-Language: Python
+-Language: Python
-Deadline: Finish Algo by 2nd August & Report Done By 7th or 8th
+-Deadline: Finish Algo by 2nd August & Report Done By 7th or 8th

 UPLOAD YOUR CODE HERE
-Make a Folder for each algorithm to not clutter the repo
+-Make a Folder for each algorithm to not clutter the repo